 Right next to the Colosseum another highlight is waiting for you to check it out.

 The Forum Romanum excavation site used to be the center of Roman life and therefore the entire world as it was known back then.
 Today, you can walk in the footsteps of the ancient Romans and explore the remnants of their palaces and temples.

 This church doesn’t look like a typical church, because it’s located inside a converted Roman temple.

-People have been praying here for almost 2,000 years, just in a different way.
+People have been praying here for almost 2,000 years.